gar1t/2016-05-12-ceug/slides.md

 - Started using `spawn` or `spawn_link`
 - Runs a function taking no arguments
-- Can be assigned (bound) to a variable
+- Process ID can be assigned (bound) to a variable
 - Can receive messages
 - Can be inspected (run state, memory, message queue, etc.)